olcf/HIP_for_CUDA_programmers/exercises/sparkler/README.md

 This directory holds a modified version of the original Sparkler miniapp, with only the Summit compilation and CUDA versions updated.

+## Task

+Hipify the main.cu, modify the Makefile, build and run the code.
+See below for how to run the test cases.

 ## Building

 The build requires MPI and make.
 The default build requires CUDA 9.2 or